-In addition to the Executive Committee, the Board of Directors has established the Credit Committee, the Credit Revision Committee, the Audit Committee, the Risk Committee, the TRNC Internal Systems Committee, the Corporate Social Responsibility Committee, the Remuneration Committee and the Corporate Governance Committee.
+In addition to the Executive Committee, the Board of Directors has established the Credit Committee, the Credit Revision Committee, the Audit Committee, the Risk Committee, the Turkish Republic of Northern Cyprus Internal Systems Committee, the Corporate Social Responsibility Committee, the Remuneration Committee and the Corporate Governance Committee.

 Credit Committee.
 The Bank's Credit Committee consists of the Chief Executive Officer or his deputy, who is also the chairman of the Credit Committee, and two members of the Board of Directors.
-Each year, at the first Board of Directors meeting after the General Shareholders' Meeting, the members of the Credit Committee are determined.
+Each year, at the first Board meeting after the General Shareholders' Meeting, the members of the Credit Committee are determined.
 Two alternate committee members are also designated.
 Decisions of the Credit Committee relating to credit allocations require unanimous approval with each Credit Committee that have unanimous backing are executed directly while resolutions made on a majority basis are executed following the approval of the Board of Directors.
-The Credit Committee examined 82 credit files in 2015 and seven in the first three months of 2016.
+The Credit Committee examined 96 credit files in 2014 and 23 in the first three months of 2015.